 Design component The design part of the Urban Design Report is to be presented in the form of a pin-up presentation during the final end of year crit as well as in the form of a hard-copy portfolio.

 Written component The written part of the Urban Design Report is a 5,000-10,000 word illustrated document.
 It must describe the initial ideas that underpin the urban design proposal, the design investigation and associated information that has been gathered during the process and a conclusion that summarises the way in which the design work informs the initial ideas.
 The pedagogical aim of this module is to encourage students to engage with analytical rigour and design originality in an individual piece of research and design development.

 The intended learning outcome of this module is for students to acquire a knowledge and understanding of the research methods and design skills required to produce a major written and design thesis.

-The MArch Urban Design course is run by a full-time Programme Leader, assisted by a Programme Coordination Tutor.
-The design ‘Unit’ (approximately 10 students per Unit for MArch Urban Design) is the basis of design teaching and learning.
-Every Unit is taught by two design professionals who are part-time academics.
+The MArch Urban Design course is run by a full-time Programme Leader, with Stream leader and a History and Theory Co-ordiantor.
+The design ‘Cluster’ (approximately 15 students per cluster for MArch Urban Design) is the basis of design teaching and learning.
+Each Cluster is taught by two design staff and with whom students have regular studio contact.

 Staff teaching on the programme currently include: